chatchat-space/Langchain-Chatchat/README_en.md

 Q5: Can this project run in Google Colab?

 A5: You can try running the chatglm-6b-int4 model in Google Colab.
 Please note that if you want to run the Web UI in Colab, you need to set the `share` parameter in `demo.queue(concurrency_count=3).launch(server_name='0.0.0.0', share=False, inbrowser=False)` to `True`.

+This issue is related to the system environment.
+For more details, please refer to [Issues with installing packages using pip in Anaconda](docs/Issue-with-Installing-Packages-Using-pip-in-Anaconda.md).

 ## DEMO